Crew46/data-fall2025/progress/tstrickl.md

 **Week 11**
 This week i was starting to look into making the binary tree recursively.
 I was able to implement searching for an element recursively, but i have yet to look into adding an element.

+**Week 12**
+started brainstorming ideas for breaking up the game development we've done into discrete parts that we can talk about on our poster.